gems-val22/subduction_data_analytics/README.md

 ## Data

 We use margin property data compiled by McLellan and Audet (2020).
-To assign margin segments a maximum observed magnitude, we use data from the USGS earthquake catalogue and four historical earthquakes as described in Schellart and Rawlinson (2013).
+To assign margin segments a maximum observed magnitude, we use data from the USGS earthquake catalogue and historical earthquakes from the Global Historical Earthquake Archive (Albini et al., 2013).

 To run this package, download this data and save it as described here:
-- **data/feature_data.csv**: the margin property data (McLellan and Audet, 2020)
+- **data/feature_data.csv**: the margin property data (McLellan and Audet, 2020), access at their [GitHub repository](https://github.com/morgan-mclellan/GJI-S-19-1081)
-- **data/historical_earthquakes.csv**: the historical earthquake data (as described in Schellart and Rawlinson, 2013)
+- **data/ghea.csv**: Global Historical Earthquake Catalogue - GHEC v1.0, access at https://www.emidius.eu/GEH/ (Albini et al., 2013)
-- **data/eq_data/filename.csv**: earthquake catalogue files (USGS, 1900-2023).
+- **data/eq_data/filename.csv**: earthquake catalogue files (USGS, 1900-2023), access at the [USGS earthquake catalogue](https://earthquake.usgs.gov/earthquakes/search/).
 We use a catalogue of wordwide measured earthquakes > M4 as of August 9th 2023.

 ## Usage